 Azure Managed Disk Comparison

-LRS - Locally-redundant storage (LRS) replicates your data three times within a single data center in the selected region
+Locally redundant storage (LRS) replicates your data three times within a single data center in the selected region

 Azure Managed Disk Encryption

-Server-Side Encryption – it also referred to as encryption-at-rest or Azure Storage encryption) automatically encrypts data stored on Azure managed disks (OS and data disks) when persisting it to the cloud
+It also referred to as encryption-at-rest or Azure Storage encryption) automatically encrypts data stored on Azure managed disks (OS and data disks) when persisting it to the cloud

 Encryption at host ensures that data stored on the VM host is encrypted at rest and flows encrypted to the Storage service.
 Disks with encryption at host enabled are not encrypted with SSE